 Autofill and form filler

-The form filler option was only available to us once we upgraded to a paid plan, but we had the ability to create multiple identities.
-This works well if you need different information for work, your personal accounts, your kids, etc. We also appreciated the option to attach additional files to each identity.
+The form filler option was only available to us once we upgraded to a paid plan, but we could create multiple identities.
+This works well if you need different information for work, your personal accounts, your kids, and more.

 Password strength report